dmitriyrepin/mdio-python/docs/data_models/data_types.md

 ```

 Structured data types are an essential component in handling complex data structures,
-particularly in specialized domains like seismic dataset analysis for subsurface
+particularly in specialized domains like seismic data processing for subsurface
 imaging applications.
 These data types allow for the organization of heterogeneous
-data into a single, structured format, which is crucial for efficient data processing
+data into a single, structured format.
-and analysis in seismic imaging.

 They are designed to be memory-efficient, which is vital for handling large seismic
 datasets.
 Structured data types are adaptable, allowing for the addition or
-modification of fields to depending on seismic analysis needs.
+modification of fields.

 A [`StructuredType`](#StructuredType) consists of [`StructuredField`](#StructuredField)s.
 Fields can be different [numeric types](#numeric-types), and each represent a specific
 attribute of the seismic data, like coordinate, line numbers, and time stamps.

-Each [`StructuredField`](#StructuredField) must specify a `name` and a byte offset
+Each [`StructuredField`](#StructuredField) must specify a `name` and a data format
-(`offset`).
-Byte offset indicates the position of each field within the structured
-type.
+(`format`).

+All the structured fields will be packed and there will be no gaps between them.

 ## Examples